ethereum/EIPs/EIPS/eip-7390.md

 Once again, we advise writers to frequently check the underlying token price, and take the best decision for them.

 **Improvement idea:** if two users agreed for an option off-chain and they want to create it on-chain, there is a risk that between the creation of the contract and the purchase by the second user via the function `buy`, an on-chain user has already bought the contract.
 So it could be an improvement to add the possibility to directly set a buyer.

-## Conclusion

-The ERC option standard proposes a common interface for options contracts on Ethereum, promoting interoperability and facilitating the development of decentralized options platforms.
-By adopting this standard, developers can build applications that seamlessly interact with options contracts, enhancing the user experience and expanding the options trading ecosystem on Ethereum.
-Community feedback and further discussion are encouraged to refine and improve this proposal.

 ## Copyright